AustinReese/UsedVehicleSearch/README.md

 * Added photos to results page.

 * Allow for users to search by any city using latitude and longitude instead of specific craigslist regions.

+* Track which cities have been scraped recently to add order to the scraping process

 ## Contributors